ShaimaM/GooglePlayStoreApps/README.md

 <li><a href="#Results">Results</a></li>

 <a id='About The Project'></a>
-# About The Project:
+## About The Project:
-Python versions 3.*.

-- Libraries:
-- Pandas.
-- Scikit-learn.
-- numpy.
-- matplotlib.
-- seaborn.
+Language
+>Python
+Environment
+>Google Colabratory